 Chiropractic offers a comprehensive treatment plan designed to pinpoint all the negative health impacts associated with whiplash.
 By addressing the condition wholly, it’s possible to stop long-term injuries from taking root.

-For whiplash treatment from spinal experts, trust Posture Works in Denver, CO and San Francisco, CA. We’ve dealt with plenty of whiplash patients and can help you assess and address your whiplash too.
+For whiplash treatment from spinal experts, trust Posture Works in Denver, CO and San Francisco, CA. We’ve dealt with plenty of patients and can help you assess and address your whiplash too.

-The lasting effects of whiplash
+The lasting effects

 Whiplash is caused by the rapid acceleration and deceleration that causes overextension of the neck.
 This creates tears and strains in the muscles and soft tissue surrounding the cervical spine.
 It can also cause problems in the joints, meaning that abnormal signals are communicated via the nervous system and muscle imbalances add stress to the joints.
 If you’re experiencing the following symptoms, you may have whiplash: